vcj/drums/index.md

 <img src="images/rback.jpg?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/drums/master/images/rback.jpg', '_blank');" />
 (clicking the image will open it bigger in a new tab)

 Anyway.
 The drum animation is showing what my left and right hands are doing when I play Since U Been Gone.
 It’s a mega-micro route map, showing how I navigate the setup.
 If these were real, on-the-ground coordinates we’d need like 7 or 8 decimal places.
-And sure, there’s no north arrow, but as we all know north is a societal construct.
+And sure, there’s no north arrow, but as we all know <a href="https://www.youtube.com/watch?v=55ka3-gr_NA">north is a societal construct</a>.

 A given piece of music, a song, to me, is fairly linear.
 It has a start, it has an end, there’s a progress of things that happen in between.
 That stuff in between?
 That all has, if we don’t want to approach this so literally with a route map, we can take another angle, we can assign everything weight based on frequency, tone, beat… any aspect, really, anything can be visualized.

 Earlier I posed a question about what you see when you hear or make music.
 I don't know what you see, but for me, there are highs and lows.
 And I don’t mean emotionally, though there are those too, I mean, say, if there’s a lot of bass drum, that suggests a deeper tone.
-A lot of hi-hat, that’s higher in tone.
+A lot of hi-hator crash, that’s higher in tone.
 The more I hit a particular drum or cymbal, the bigger that is.
-If that makes sense.
-It might not!
+If that makes sense (it might not!).

 ### Welcome to German Terrain Hell